-Diabetic autonomic neuropathy affects an estimated 20 percent of people with diabetes, or around 69 million people worldwide.
+Diabetic autonomic neuropathy affects an estimated 20 percent of people with diabetes, which equates to around 69 million people worldwide.
 The condition affects the nerves that control the heart, regulate blood pressure, and control blood glucose levels.

 Symptoms can include the following:

 - resting tachycardia, or a fast resting heart rate